 The directors of the ACD also act as directors of companies other than the ACD (including companies that are within the same group of companies as the ACD) but do not engage in business activities that are not connected with the Scheme that would be significant to the Scheme's business within the meaning of the FCA Rules.
-The directors of the ACD are listed in Appendix 5.

-The appointment of the ACD was made under an Agreement dated 1 May 2008 between the Scheme and the ACD (the "ACD Agreement").
+The appointment of the ACD was made under an Agreement dated 18 January 2007 between the Scheme and the ACD (the "ACD Agreement").